gregl83/rust-benched/README.md

 The intent of this repository is to provide proofs, using benchmarks, that solutions to common logical operations are optimal.

-Rust has emerged as a low-level language with intent of solving problems traditionally encountered using C/C++ without sacrificing performance.
-Notably, memory safety and ease-of-use.
+Rust has emerged as a popular systems language with intent of solving problems that traditionally relied on C/C++.
+Memory safety and zero-cost abstractions promise to deliver optimized applications reaching physical computation limits.

 In many ways, Rust is C++ re-imagined.

-Data based development decisions.
+Testing provides data based development decisions.

 ## Usage